 Returning to Cumbria, levels do not appear to have totally recovered in Cumbria up to 2010.
 It is possible that pockets of resistance may be due to infection becoming established in wildlife which were not infected prior to Foot and Mouth.
 However this is not revealed by current levels of TB in Cumbria.
-In fact between 2008 and August 2013 these levels were about the lowest out any other county in England.
+In fact between 2008 and August 2013 these levels were about the lowest relative to levels in all other counties in England.

 In 2006 the European Commission issued a guidance report15 which states the following.